1967–68 Manchester City F.C. season: FA Cup

-As a top-flight side, Manchester City entered the FA Cup in the third round, and were drawn at home to Reading of the Third Division.
+As a top-flight side, Manchester City entered the FA Cup in the third round proper, and were drawn at home to Reading of the Third Division.
 With City unusually wearing their maroon change kit, the match finished goalless, with Tony Coleman missing a penalty.
 The replay at Elm Park was a one-sided affair.
-City won 7–0, Mike Summerbee scoring a hat-trick.
+City won 7–0, as Mike Summerbee scored a hat-trick.
 In the fourth round, another home tie finished 0–0, this time against Leicester City.
-In the replay Manchester City squandered a 2–0 lead and lost 4–3.
+In the replay, Manchester City squandered a 2–0 lead and lost 4–3.

 League Cup

 Manchester City's League Cup run saw two notable debuts for young players.
-In the Second round against Leicester City, Stan Bowles scored twice in a 4–0 win.
+In the second round against Leicester City, Stan Bowles scored twice in a 4–0 win.
 In the next round against Blackpool, Joe Corrigan made the first of his 605 appearances for the club.
 City progressed after a replay.
-Fulham were the opponents in the Fourth round, meaning City visited Craven Cottage for the second time in as many weeks.
-However, they could not replicate their league win, and lost 3–2.
+Fulham were the opponents in the fourth round, meaning City visited Craven Cottage for the second time in as many weeks.
+However, they could not replicate their league win and lost 3–2.